 Amanda Anne Platt & The Honeycutters

-ASHEVILLE, NC –“We’re switching things up a little.
+Amanda Anne Platt & The Honeycutters new self-titled album released June 9, 2017 on Organic Records.
+“We’re switching things up a little.
 After four albums I’ve decided to step out and start using my own name.
-It’s something that a lot of people have encouraged me to do over the years, and I guess that 2017 just felt right.”
-That name, Amanda Anne Platt & The Honeycutters, is also the title of the band’s new album, which will be released by Organic Records on June 9, 2017.
-“We’re keeping The Honeycutters too because we don’t want to confuse people…really, we’ve always been Amanda Anne Platt and the Honeycutters.
+It’s something that a lot of people have encouraged me to do over the years, and I guess that 2017 just felt right.” says Amanda.
+“We’re keeping The Honeycutters too because we don’t want to confuse people… really, we’ve always been Amanda Anne Platt & The Honeycutters.
 I think I’ve just gotten to a place where I feel comfortable enough to be in the spotlight.”

 “Amanda is so good it’s ridiculous.
 I don’t even know what words to use.
 Her singing, songwriting and presence is unmatched in Americana, Country, Pop… Simply breathtaking,” said Saul Davis: producer (Percy Sledge), manager (Gene Clark, Carla Olson, Phil Seymour).